 Not all bowls are created equal, though.
 Ahead, Churchill explains how to build a balanced, nutrient-dense dish and shares the recipe he swears by for better gut health.

 If you're unsure how to balance the ingredients in your dish, Churchill says color variation is a handy cheat.
 "The classic rule of thumb is to have at least half of your plate be veggies, but at Charley St we like to think in terms of color and nutrient density, rather than any set rule," he says.
-By choosing vegetables in an array of shades, like eggplant, avocado, and squash, you'll create a dish that's not only beautiful but also nutritionally varied.
+By choosing vegetables in an array of colors, like avocado, broccoli, and carrots, you'll create a dish that's not only beautiful but also nutritionally varied.

 Add Gut-Healthy Ingredients